“I can do more than stuff a ball through a hoop. My greatest asset is my mind.”

 Kareem Abdul-Jabbar NBA all-time leading scorer, New York Times-bestselling author, and U.S. Cultural Ambassador

 Before leaving office, President Barack Obama awarded him the Presidential Medal of Freedom, the country’s highest honor for civilians.
 He is the recipient of The Ford Medal of Freedom, The Rosa Parks Award, The Double Helix Medal and Harvard University’s W.E.B.
 Dubois Medal of Courage.
-Abdul-Jabbar holds 8 honorary doctorate degrees and is the only U.S. Cultural Ambassador; a title bestowed on him by former Secretary of State, Hillary Clinton.
+Abdul-Jabbar holds 8 honorary doctorate degrees and is a U.S. Cultural Ambassador, a title specifically created for and bestowed on him by former Secretary of State Hillary Clinton.

 For All Press Inquiries: